robjm16/sample_projects_and_articles/README.md

 ## Safe Driver Identification
 This [notebook](https://github.com/robjm16/samples/blob/master/Safe_Driver_Prediction_GF.ipynb) was developed for a Kaggle competition on predicting safe drivers for a Brazilian insurance company named Porto Seguro.

-The notebook includes extensive data exploration and preprocessing, including the use of various predictive models to interpolate key missing values.
+The notebook includes extensive data exploration and preprocessing, including the use of predictive models to interpolate key missing values.

 LightGBM is the primary model used, with significant parameter tuning.
-In addition, the notebook shows model stacking and prediction averaging.
+In addition, the notebook shows model stacking and prediction averaging using various base models (e.g., KNN, RandomForests).

 Here is the [link](https://www.kaggle.com/c/zillow-prize-1#description) to the Kaggle competition, with complete details on the competition and the core datasets.